 - You notice a sudden, unexpected decline in computer performance.
 Applications and websites respond slower and you computer takes much longer to start up or shut down.

-- When you perform internet searches, the default search engine isn't Google, Yahoo, or Bing.
+- When you perform internet searches, the default search engine isn't Google, DuckDuckGo or Bing.

 - Here's a more detailed run-down of other symptoms of Mac malware